 The company is exposed to a variety of market risks, including the effects of interest rates, fuel prices and foreign currency exchange rates.
 To ensure adequate funding through seasonal business cycles and minimize overall borrowing costs, the company utilizes a variety of both fixed rate and variable rate financial instruments with varying maturities.
 At December 31, 1999, approximately 64 percent of the company's long-term financing including ABS is at variable rates with the balance at fixed rates.
 The company acquired interest rate swaps on a portion of debt assumed in the Jevic acquisition.
 The company has not entered into any additional interest rate swaps subsequent to this transaction.
-The interest rates.
+The interest rate swaps hedge a portion of the company's exposure to variable interest rates.
 The detail of the company's debt structure, including off balance sheet financial instruments is more fully described on page 17 of the notes to financial statements.